Vonage/vonage-laravel/README.md

 ### Requirements

-This Package is for use with Laravel versions 6.0 and upwards.
+This Package is for use with Laravel versions 9and upwards due to PHP Version restrictions.
+You will need to be running PHP8.0 and upwards - for older compatibility you will need to look at previous versions.

 ### Installation